Brill-Noether loci of rank two vector bundles on a general $\nu$-gonal curve: The main result

+In this section $C$ will denote a general $\nu$-gonal curve of genus $g\ge 4$ and $A$ the unique line bundle of degree $\nu$ with $h^0(A)=2$.
+As explained in the Introduction, from now on we will be concerned with the residual version of Theorem \ref{thm:main}; therefore we set where $d$ is an integer.
 For suitable line bundles $L$ and $N$ on $C$, we consider rank $2$ vector bundles $\mathcal F$ arising as extensions.
 We will give conditions on $L$ and $N$ under which $\mathcal F$ is general in a certain component of the Brill-Noether locus $B^{k_2}_d$, where $k_2=d-2g+4$ as in Introduction.
 We moreover show that $L$ is a quotient of $\mathcal F$ with suitable {\em minimality} properties.
 Finally, we prove the following theorem.